hpcaitech/ColossalAI/docs/zero.md

     )
     ```

-Note that ``fp16`` is automatically enabled when using ZeRO.
+Note that `fp16` is automatically enabled when using ZeRO.

 ### Training

-Once you complete your configuration, just use `colossalai.initialize()` to initialize your training.
-All you need to do is to write your configuration.
+Once you have completed your configuration, just use `colossalai.initialize()` to initialize your training.